BitAcademyDev/documentation/docs/exercises/reviews.md

 To prevent 'cheating' and to promote good behavior, there are a number of restrictions on conducting reviews.

-It is not possible to perform a review if you already have 5 credits If you check the same person over and over, you often become a bit lax and less sharp after a number of reviews.
+If you do a review whilst you already have 5 credits you won't earn any credits.
+If you check the same person over and over, you often become a bit lax and less sharp after a number of reviews.
 As a reviewer, you cannot check a certain reviewee too often in a row!